|Organic Seeds||Edible Plants||Organic Pest Controls||Books||Tools, Propagation & Fertilisers||Sprouting & Microgreens||Poultry Supplies||Specials|

 Serpent Gourd is sometimes confused with Guada Gourd syn.
 New Guinea Bean but it is a completely different plant.
 It is widely grown as a vegetable in India and southeast Asia.
 It is a fast growing, subtropical plant with a growth habit similar to luffa.
 It is best to grow this vine on a trellis to obtain straight fruit.

-Bean Climbing 'Snake' H
+Snake Bean Climbing 'Red Dragon' H

 Vigna unguiculata var. sesquipedalis